 The Qigong exercise system consists of sets of coordinated body postures, movements, breathing, and meditation.
 People practice it across China and worldwide in many countries for fitness, recreation, relaxation, self-healing and moral self-cultivation, preventive, alternative and complementary medicine, for meditation, promoting spirituality, and for martial arts training.

-With its origins in ancient Chinese culture and going back at least thousand years, a very broad variety of Qigong forms and styles have developed which – on top level – perhaps can best be segmented in inner (nei) and outer (wei) forms of Qigong.
+With its origins in ancient Chinese culture and going back at least 1,000 years (depending on the scholars and research interpretations even to 4,000 years ago), a very broad variety of Qigong forms and styles have developed which – on top level – perhaps can best be segmented in inner (nei) and outer (wei) forms of Qigong.

-For instance, in Traditional Chinese Medicine (TCM) Qigong is used for preventive and curative treatments, in Confucianism to support longevity and improve morality, in Daoism (Taoism) and Buddhism it’s part of meditative practices, and in the martial arts it’s used to improve combat competencies.
+For instance, in Traditional Chinese Medicine (TCM), Qigong is used for preventive and curative treatments, in Confucianism to support longevity and improve morality, in Daoism (Taoism) and Buddhism it’s part of meditative practices and Qi Life Energy cultivating practices, and in the martial arts it’s used to improve combat competencies.

 Today, Qigong training, exercises and practices often integrate many other ancient Chinese or Taoist practices into the art, such as Neidan or Inner Alchemy, Zhan Zhuang or Standing Meditation, and Tao Yin or Taoist Yoga, to name a few.

-It’s also used to heal sexual or genital problems, like erectile dysfunction, premature ejaculation, difficult (sexual) relationships, low libido, prostate problems, energetic blockages of reproduction organs, PMS (Premenstrual Syndrome), and menstrual problems, among other health issues.
+It’s also used to heal sexual or genital problems, like erectile dysfunction, premature ejaculation, difficult (sexual) relationships, low libido, prostate problems, energetic blockages of reproduction organs, PMS (Premenstrual Syndrome), and other menstrual problems, to name some health issues.

 The art of Sexual Qigong boasts advanced exercises and techniques, including meditation practices — for both individuals and couples — which are specifically designed to cultivate, store and redirect sexual energies.